milannvidia/Warehouse_VRP/README.md

+# Warehouse VRP

+This repository contains a solution for the Vehicle Routing Problem (VRP) focused on optimizing the routes of robots in a warehouse environment.
+The robots are tasked with moving boxes between various locations, with the objective of planning routes as efficiently as possible.
+This solution was developed as part of the course **Algorithms for Decision Support** at KU Leuven

 # Run the jar

 The first argument is the file location with the needed data.
 The second argument is a boolean if you want more nuanced details about what the vehicles do.